threatexpress/threatexpress/docs/blogs/2020/threatbox-standard-attack-platform.md

 > TLDR: Be a security professional.
 Control the tools you use.

-![][1] Details on the concept of a Standard Attack Platform and other Red Teaming topics can be found in the book Red Team Development and Operations - A practical guide, written by Joe Vest and James Tubberville.
+![Red Team Guide][http://redteam.guide] Details on the concept of a Standard Attack Platform and other Red Teaming topics can be found in the book Red Team Development and Operations - A practical guide, written by Joe Vest and James Tubberville.

 ---
 ## ThreatBox